SAP-samples/teched2024-DA180/exercises/ex01/README.md

 ---

 > :boom: **Important:** :boom: <br>
-> In case you do not use a guided experience trial system for this hands-on training, then you require a space on the SAP Datasphere tenant you are using.
+> In case you are not using a guided experience trial system for this hands-on training, then you require a space on the SAP Datasphere tenant you are using.

 ---